PRIVACY POLICY

 PREPARATION AND PROCESSING OF CONSUMER REPORTS AND INVESTIGATIVE CONSUMER REPORTS

-SI follows reasonable procedures to ensure maximum possible accuracy of the information regarding the subject (consumer) of the report and conducts reinvestigations of disputed information at the consumer’s request.
+SI follows reasonable procedures to ensure the maximum possible accuracy of the report’s information regarding the subject (consumer) and conducts reinvestigations of disputed information at the consumer’s request.
 SI provides consumers with means, upon proper identification, to request access to information that we have collected about them.
-Any consumer may exercise their right to inspect any data about themselves, and to dispute any information pursuant to the FCRA and applicable state law.
+Any consumer may exercise their right to inspect any data about themselves and to dispute any information pursuant to the FCRA and applicable state law.

 A summary of your rights under the FCRA can be found here.
 California Civil Code §1786.22 provides you additional rights, which can be accessed here in English followed by its Spanish translation.